andy192700/psdoframework/Documentation/CLIFunctions.md

 ### new-composer
 Adds a new Composer to a project, see the [Composer](./Composers.md) documentation to learn more.

-If desired, this function can create the associated test file for the Composer, in this case the framework will also call the [add-test](#add-test) function.
+If desired, this function can create the associated test file for the Composer, in this case the framework will also call the [new-test](#new-test) function.

 Parameters:
 | Parameter Name  | Required | Desription | Type | Default Value |